ELICIT: LLM Augmentation via External In-Context Capability: Related Work

 Concurrently, deeper insights into ICL's underlying mechanisms have been sought through diverse perspectives.
 Some researchers view ICL as a process of compressing training data into task-specific vectors \citep{hendel2023context}, while others relate it to gradient descent \citep{von2023transformers} or analyze it through the lens of repetition \citep{yan2023understanding} and memorization \citep{golchin2024memorization}.
 Building upon ICL advancements, we explored eliciting and harnessing LLMs' inherent capabilities for new task adaptation, akin to ICL, while maintaining efficiency and flexibility.

 \paragraph*{Task representation for ICL.} Inspired by findings that intermediate representations in LLMs encode semantic meaning~\citep{zou2023representation}, researchers have explored injecting in-context learning demonstrations, encoded as function vectors, into intermediate representations to trigger desired predictions~\citep{liu2023context,hendel2023context,todd2023function,li2024context}.
+The scope of this research line has broadened to include different modalities,with recent work demonstrating its effectiveness in both visual~\citep{hojel2025finding} and multimodal domains~\citep{huang2024multimodal}.
 However, this line of work focuses on manipulating internal representations.
 We are the first to comprehensively explore the modular approach of externally storing and retrieving such task representations to augment large language model capabilities. \looseness=-1

 \paragraph*{Modular LLM.} Examining and understanding the modular nature of large language models (LLMs) has become a crucial area of study for researchers~\citep{pfeiffer2023modular,fedus2022review,ding2023parameter,zhang2023emergent,xiao2024configurable}.
 Initial investigations suggest that LLMs possess the capability to be broken down into distinct specialized components or modules.
 Some approaches introduce additional modules or parameters for optimization, including parameter-efficient tuning techniques like adapter layers~\citep{houlsby2019parameter,pfeiffer2020mad}, prompt tuning~\citep{liu2023pre,ding2021openprompt}, and parameter subset optimization methods such as BitFit~\citep{zaken2021bitfit} and binary masks~\citep{guo2020parameter,zhao2022consistent}.
 Other approaches involve training dedicated models for task composition~\citep{shao2023compositional,mu2024learning} or merging fine-tuned parameter adjustments~\citep{ilharco2022editing,panigrahi2023task,merullo2023language,yu2024language}.
 Inspired by such modular perspectives, we explore the question of using task vectors in a modular way to dynamically elicit capabilities within the model.